OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

-# Exploration of All Nobel Prize Winners and Identifying Hidden Patterns
+# Exploration of All Nobel Prize Winners and Identification of Hidden Patterns

 ## Table of Contents